Ray Farquharson: Career

 On 25 August 1943, Farquharson enlisted in the Royal Canadian Air Force (RCAF) and was assigned to No. 1 Air Command, based in Trenton, Ontario.
 He was posted to the United Kingdom in 1944 and briefly returned to No. 1 Air Command before being released from service on 22 November 1945 with the rank of wing commander.
 During the war, he chaired the Penicillin Committee of Canada, which regulated the distribution of penicillin (an antibiotic that largely replaced the sulfonamide used earlier in the war) to the armed forces, and was a consultant to the RCAF's Director of Medical Services.
 He was also consulted on medical matters by both the other branches of the Canadian armed forces and by various Allied medical groups.
 He supervised medical experiments involving penicillin therapy conducted in Ontario hospitals in 1943–1944, and was temporarily appointed Director of Medicine at Christie St. Veteran's Hospital in Toronto.
 After V-E Day, he travelled to Belgium to supervise the administration of penicillin therapy, and later became involved in the care and treatment of war veterans.
 For his service in the war, Farquharson was appointed a Member of the Order of the British Empire in January 1946.
 His brother Charles also served in both world wars.

 Farquharson was the director of medicine for Toronto veterans' hospitals from 1945 to 1947, and at the same time served as president of the Royal College of Physicians and Surgeons of Canada.
-In 1947 he was appointed to the Sir John and Lady Eaton Professor of Medicine chair at the University of Toronto.
+In 1947 he was appointed to the Sir John and Lady Eaton Professor of Medicine and Chair at the University of Toronto.
 From 1947 until his retirement in 1960, he was the Physician-in-Chief of the Toronto General Hospital.
 His well-known patients included Canadian politician George A. Drew, who he advised to resign as head of the Progressive Conservative Party of Canada and Leader of the Opposition following a near-fatal attack of meningitis; Drew did so, and was succeeded as party leader by John Diefenbaker, who later became Prime Minister of Canada.
 Farquharson established clinical teaching programs at Women's College Hospital and Sunnybrook Hospital, and expanded those already in place at St. Michael's and Toronto Western.
 He also appointed the first full-time clinical investigators to the Toronto medical school faculty and increased total faculty numbers from 40 to over 100.
 He became a Fellow of the American College of Physicians in 1947 and of the Royal College of Physicians in 1950.
 He was appointed a member of the Bacteriological Warfare Review Committee, established in 1950 by the Defence Research Board (of which he was a member from 1949 to 1952) and chaired by Dr. Charles Best.
 For his service to the nation, he was awarded the Queen's Coronation Medal in 1953.